 Hughes Broadband Master Services Agreement.
 In conjunction with the launch of our EchoStar XIX satellite, in March 2017, we and DISH Network entered into a master service agreement (the "Hughes Broadband MSA") pursuant to which DISH Network, among other things: (i) has the right, but not the obligation, to market, promote and solicit orders and upgrades for our Gen 5 HughesNet service and related equipment and other telecommunication services and (ii) installs Gen 5 HughesNet service equipment with respect to activations generated by DISH Network.
 Under the Hughes Broadband MSA, we and DISH Network make certain payments to each other relating to sales, upgrades, purchases and installation services.
-The Hughes Broadband MSA has an initial term of five years through March 2022 with automatic renewal for successive one-year terms.
+The current term of the Hughes Broadband MSA is through March 2023 with automatic renewal for successive one-year terms.
 Either party has the ability to terminate the Hughes Broadband MSA, in whole or in part, for any reason upon at least 90 days' notice to the other party.
-Upon expiration or termination of the Hughes Broadband MSA, we will continue to provide our HughesNet service to subscribers and make certain payments to DISH Network pursuant to the terms and conditions of the Hughes Broadband MSA.
-We incurred expenses of approximately \$16.6 million payable to DISH Network under this agreement for the year ended December 31, 2020.
+Upon expiration or termination of the Hughes Broadband MSA, we will continue to provide our Gen 5 HughesNet service to subscribers and make certain payments to DISH Network under this agreement for the year ended December 31, 2021.